inpla/inpla/README.md

   ```
   $ ./inpla -t 4
   ```
   The default value is setting for the number of cores, so **execution will be automatically scaled without specifying this**.
-This is useful to see the effect by number of threads.
+This option is useful to see the effect by number of threads.

 ### Batch mode and sample files